sousaHugo/BoligmappaCodeChallenge/readme.md

  - EntityFrameworkCore
  - PostgreSQL
  - Swashbuckle

 ## 5. Run / Debug
 To run the application without using Docker Compose, just run it.
 The URLs that are parameterized in the different projects (appsettings.json) are defined for when the applications are launched locally.

 To use Docker Compose, all Console Apps settings (appsettings.json ) must be updated to the correct endpoints.

 ## 6. AWS Deploy
+In my opinion, the simplest way to have control over the CI/CD for our application is using GitHub as a code repository, GitHub Actions that will work as a Workflow for the CI/CD and AWS CodeDeploy that will allow the application to be deployed for any Amazon EC2.

+Important components for the process:

+ - **GitHub Actions:** Workflow orchestration.
+ - **AWS CodeDeploy:** AWS service responsible for managing the deployment for an EC2 Autoscaling Group.
+ - **AWS Auto Scaling:** AWS service that helps in maintaining the availability and elasticity of the application, adding or removing instances if necessary.
+ - **Amazon EC2:** Instance to which the Deploy will be made.
+ - **AWS CloudFormation:** AWS service used to set up the initial infrastructure.
+ - **Amazon S3:** Where the deploy artifacts will be stored.

+An AWS account with the necessary permissions to create resources and a GitHub account with permissions to create Repositories, create workflows and manage GitHub secrets.

+After ensuring all access both on GitHub and on AWS, a new Stack must be created and the template (.yml file) must be uploaded with all the settings for creating the infrastructure.
+During configuration, you must change all necessary settings such as Name, VPC and Subnets, information from GitHub.

+In addition, the AWS Code Deploy integration with GitHub should also be configured (I think it is not necessary to define the step-by-step for this configuration since the documentation provided is very explicit: https://docs.aws. amazon.com/codedeploy/latest/userguide/integrations-partners-github.html#behaviors-authentication).

+Finally, you must parameterize the GitHub Secrets in GitHub (RoleName created during the CloudFormation configuration) and also parameterize the entire Workflow in the GitHub Actions area.

+As we spoke, my knowledge of AWS is very recent and much more theoretical (I took the course recently) than practical.
+However, I am absolutely sure that if I need to move from theory to practice I will do it without major problems.
+Both because the documentation provided by Amazon is very complete and also because of my commitment to learning.

 ## 7. Conclusion
 It is clear that this project is just an exercise and that it could be improved in some aspects.
 However, I think it meets all the requirements that were asked in the statement.
 And beyond that, I think it has even more features that demonstrate some knowledge beyond what is required, as is the case for example with the gRPC Server or the Gateway Aggregator.

+And finally, with the use of these design patterns and this architecture I tried to achieve some benefits such as:

+ - Reduced code redundancy;
+ - Possibility of fewer errors;
+ - Maintain a centralized data access layer;
+ - Remove dependencies between objects;
+ - Object reuse;
+ - Easier to test the different functionalities;
+ - Easier to implement some changes.